carolcoral/Lcript/README.md

 1.You have to use <code>"keywords"</code> as your ajax request keyword

-2.If you want to do something for a search result,you can create a function which name is <code>"choise_one_template"</code>,then make some methods in it.Like this function:
+2.If you want to do something for a search result,you can create a function which name is <code>"choise_one_template"</code>,then create some methods in it.Like this function:

             //Add the selected template to the display bar function choise_one_template(obj) {